Educational excellence with a northern specialization.

 Are sent directly from the high school/secondary school of the post-secondary university or college in a sealed envelope

 Prospective applicants must contact the Program Co-ordinator in advance of application to discuss suitability for and demands of the program and the application process.

 Application deadline and initial review of applications is April 19, 2019.

 Prospective candidates will be invited to an interview with a selection panel prior to the end of April.
 Arrangement can be made for interviews to be conducted via web-based platforms.

 June 29, 2019 is the last day for late applications.
 Note that late applications will only be considered if seats are available.

 YNTEP is a partnership program where the degree and many courses are provided by the University of Regina and the courses are delivered on-site at the Yukon College.
-Students must meet the admission requirements and also apply to both institutions.

 Applicants are considered accepted into YNTEP only after both Yukon College and the University of Regina have confirmed acceptance.
 Once approved by Yukon College, the YNTEP staff will forward documentation required for University of Regina Admission.